manushau/app_Backend/README.md

         pip list

-In the list find dotenv dependency. if found, delete it and re-install if not found run :
+In the list find dotenv dependency. if found, delete it and re-install:

+        pip uninstall python-dotenv
+then:

+        pip install python-dotenv

+if not found run :

         pip install python-dotenv